 acres stretch scenically alongside three miles of the legendary Brazos River.

 The place teems with wildlife and birds along the trails of hardwood forests, native tall grass prairies, lakes, creeks and marshes.
 Humongous American alligators look as big as tree trunks floating in the water.
 Nine-banded armadillos root

-for insects.
 The nature center is open 11 a.-3 p. weekdays and 9 to 5 on week-